zhangjiajie/PTP/README.md

     PTP.py: accept the same tree format as bPTP.py, both single and multiple trees can be used as input.
 Multiple trees should come from bootstrap phylogenetic analysis.

-    GMYC.py:input tree to GMYC must be strictly ultrametric (I do not check for this!) and in Newick format only.

 (5) Output